 - Take the primary certifying examination in their specialty

 The above activities must be completed within five years of loss of certification.
-Until you satisfactorily complete these two requirements, you are not considered to be certified by the ABMGG and do not have diplomate status.
+Until you satisfactorily complete these three requirements, you are not considered to be certified by the ABMGG and do not have diplomate status.

 If more than five (5) years have passed since the loss of certification, notify the ABMGG of your intent to regain your certification and complete the